 Crassula 'Emerald' is a small, slow-growing succulent that forms very tight clumps.
-It grows in bright green pillars, a bit comparable to those of Crassula 'Ivory Pagoda', but smaller.
-Slowly new shoots will appear at the base of the plant, but also the growing tip can split up.
-Clusters of tiny flowers erupt from the ends of enlarged, conical stalks.
-They are white and appear throughout winter.
+It grows in bright green pillars similar to those of Crassula 'Ivory Pagoda', but smaller.
+New shoots slowly appear at the base of the plant, but also the growing tip split up.
+Flowers are white and appear throughout winter in clusters at the ends of enlarged conical stalks.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).